rurreac/slider/README.md

 # SLIDER

-**Slider** is a server / client in a binary that can act as basic a Command & Control (C2) or an Agent.
+**Slider** is a server / client in a binary that can act as remote administration tool or basic C2.

-The main purpose of Slider was having a small tool, easy to transfer and go much unnoticed, that would help maintaining persistence, specially on those cases where the use of some frameworks would be limited for whatever reason.
+The main purpose of Slider was having a lightweight tool, easy to transfer, that would help with remote administration, and penetration testing, specially on those cases where the use of some frameworks would be limited due to for instance, licenses or other requirements.
-Then the functionality has been extended a little bit, so it allows for using it in other scenarios.

 Slider can be used to:
 * Send a fully interactive Reverse Shell from Client to Server,